How do Florian Wirtz and Jamal Musiala compare?

 Both players do it at the top level.
-Wirtz's first Bundesliga goal was against Bayern, and he has since found the target against Dortmund twice in the Bundesliga, and Celtic in Leverkusen's recent UEFA Europa League thrashing of the 51-time Scottish champions.
+Wirtz's first Bundesliga goal was against Bayern, and he has since found the target against Leipzig, Union Berlin and Dortmund (twice) in the Bundesliga, as well as a goal in each game against Monaco in the recent UEFA Europa League knockout round play-offs.

-Who will come out on top next weekend is tough to call, but the conclusion that both will dominate their (mid)fields for the next generation appears to be increasingly unavoidable.
+Who will come out on top this weekend is tough to call, but the conclusion that both will dominate their (mid)fields for the next generation appears to be increasingly unavoidable.

 He leads Bayern in goals AND assists this season - but what else is there to know about the player now out of his teens?

 Bellingham, Musiala and the Bundesliga's youngest to 50 wins